 People with familial Mediterranean fever (FMF) suffer from recurring bouts of fever, most commonly with severe abdominal pain due to inflammation of the abdominal cavity (peritonitis).
 Attacks can also include arthritis (painful, swollen joints), chest pain from inflammation of the lung cavity (pleurisy), and skin rashes.

 FMF usually begins in childhood and occurs most commonly in people of Jewish, Armenian, Arab, and Turkish backgrounds living in the United States and abroad.
-As many as 1 in 200 people in these populations have the disease, and as many as 1 in 5 to 1 in 7 carry a mutated FMF gene.
+As many as 1 in 200 to 1,000 people in these populations have the disease.
+Mutations in the MEFV gene cause FMF.
 The gene holds the code for making a protein known as pyrin.
 The pyrin protein, named from the Greek word for fire, bears a strong resemblance to several proteins found in the nucleus of cells.
 Some of these proteins are known to regulate inflammation.
 Usually a person must inherit two mutated copies of the gene—one from each parent—to get FMF.
 However, recent studies have shown that under some circumstances, one copy is enough to cause disease.

-Colchicine—a medication commonly used to treat gout (a form of arthritis)—has been used successfully as a treatment for FMF.
+Colchicine—a medication also approved to treat gout (a form of arthritis)—has been used successfully as a treatment for FMF.
 Colchicine reduces inflammation throughout the body.

-People with NOMID usually respond well to anakinra, a drug that blocks IL-1 action and is sometimes used for rheumatoid arthritis.
+People with NOMID usually respond well to anakinra, a drug that blocks IL-1 action and is also approved for rheumatoid arthritis.
 Anakinra results in marked improvement both in symptoms and the inflammation underlying the disease.